it-blueprints/sysagent/README.md

 ```

 ### A multi-step job
-Extending the above example, if you did want this to be a 2 step job, you can define another step like this
+Extending the above example, if you did want this to be a 2 step job, you can define another step bean like this
 ```
 @Component
 public class MyNextSimpleStep implements SimpleStep {